-The employer must ensure that the work is not hazardous to the physical or mental development of the young worker and that it does not require more exertion or responsibility than can be considered reasonable with respect to his/her age and strength.
+The employer must ensure that the work to be required from a young worker will not harm the physical or mental development of a young worker.
+The work may also not require greater effort or responsibility than what is reasonable considering the age and strength of young workers.
 The employer must consult the occupational health care service in assessing health hazards.

 The relevant Decree of the Ministry of Social Affairs and Health contains a list of examples of job duties that are light work suitable for young workers.
 ‘Light work’ is defined as work that poses no risk to a young worker’s health, development or school attendance.
 Such work may be assigned to a young worker under the age of 15, provided that his/her 14th birthday is in the current calendar year.

-However, even light work assignments may not involve work especially harmful or hazardous to young workers; these are provided for separately.
-In evaluating the suitability of work, it must always be considered whether the working conditions, work environment, requirements for the work and the resulting responsibility, and physical and mental work load are appropriate for a young worker.
+When work is being performed by a young worker, a case-specific evaluation must be made regarding the work tasks suitable for the young worker.
+In evaluating the suitability of work, it must be considered whether the working conditions and work environment where the work is conducted, the requirements set by the work and the resulting responsibility, and physical and mental work load are appropriate for a young worker.